Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Introduction

 The electrostatic double layer is a unifying concept that plays a fundamental role in the chemical-physics of interfaces.
 As such, it also represents a crucial aspect of most electro-chemical devices and related processes.\cite{bock} In the last two decades the interest in this time honored topic has been enhanced by two developments, i.e., the expanded role of electro-chemical energy conversion and storage applications (batteries, fuel cells, super-capacitors) as well as the surge of activity concerning ionic liquids (ILs) which offer tantalizing opportunities for increasing efficiency, durability, safety and environmental compatibility of electrochemical processes and devices.
 References on those two research fields are too numerous to cite, and we point to the extensive discussions in Ref.~\onlinecite{korn1, korn2, korn3}.

-The long range of the Coulomb charge-charge interactions poses strict conditions to the structure and dynamics of simple electrolytes in contact with an electrode.
+The long range of the Coulomb charge-charge interactions poses strict conditions on the structure and dynamics of the electrostatic double layer that forms at the interface between an electrolyte and an electrode.
 In particular, the width of the spatial charge separation at the interface is limited by screening to a few characteristic lengths, i.e., multiples of a screening length $\lambda$, whose value depends primarily on the thermodynamic state of the electrolyte.
 Beyond this (usually microscopic) length, the electrolyte appears to be largely {\it bulk-like}.